 - Some babies may gag or vomit due to the saline.

 - Some saline liquid may trickle from the nose into the nasopharynx and reach the mouth and the throat.
 It may cause some babies to cough.
-Older babies and toddlers may experience hoarseness of voice for some time.
+Older toddlers and children may experience hoarseness of voice for some time.

 - Medicated nasal saline may cause other side effects, depending on the medicine in it.